Fertility Answers - Helping Build Families

 Coronavirus and fertility – separating fact from fiction

-Coronavirus and fertilityIt has been over a year since the first case of COVID-19 was identified in the U.S. Despite the downturn in transmission rates, new variants of the virus continue to have a firm grip on the nation, with most states experiencing a continued upswing in case numbers.
+Coronavirus and fertilityIt has several years since the first case of COVID-19 was identified in the U.S. Despite the downturn in transmission rates, new variants of the virus continue to emerge.
 At this time, there is widespread community transmission of COVID-19 and high numbers of hospitalized patients in most U.S. states, especially those with low vaccination rates.

 We know it’s an unsettling time, so our Baton Rouge and Lafayette fertility centers have compiled the facts about coronavirus and fertility, coronavirus precautions and the COVID vaccine, to help you feel empowered in the face of the virus.